Xiphe/xiphe.github.io/cv.md

 <br />
 **2014 - present**
 ### Converting people to use and utilize commit message formats

 I'm an ambassador of writing meaningfull commit messages and maintaining a usefull git commit log.
-It not only eases up the work of my fellow developers and future me, it also enables a tremendous amount of automatisation and tools.
+It not only eases up the work of my fellow developers and future me, it also enables a tremendous amount of automation and tooling.

-I've also held a talk about that on JS-Unconf 2016 – [here are the slides for "stop writing commitMESSages"](https://docs.google.com/presentation/d/1EXXRzbT17rbD7CFXugPZgvgMhsoVE1XXSA7UxBl3iXw/edit?usp=sharing
+I've also held a talk about that at JS Unconf 2016.
+[Here are the slides for "stop writing commitMESSages"](https://docs.google.com/presentation/d/1EXXRzbT17rbD7CFXugPZgvgMhsoVE1XXSA7UxBl3iXw/edit?usp=sharing
 ).

 <br />